VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/fc.rst.txt

 .........................

 For larger, more complex networks (those with many cycles), FVS discovery can be time/memory consuming.
-We suggest limiting the number of FVSes discovered, with a maximum of 50.
+We suggest limiting the number of FVSs runs, with a maximum of 50.
+Please note that the number of FVSes returned may be less than the set boundary, as there may be fewer FVSes in the network.

 After configuring your run, select "Identify Feedback Vertex Set Control Set"